 The bill amends existing laws regarding the operation of all-terrain vehicles (ATVs) on certain roads, specifically addressing their access to unpaved roads.
-It introduces a new definition for "unpaved road," which includes public streets or highways not paved with asphalt, concrete, brick, or stone, and specifies that such roads can be constructed of dirt, gravel, or aggregate.
-Additionally, the bill allows for the operation of ATVs on unpaved roads by residents with valid driver's licenses and nonresidents who meet specific licensing exemptions.
+It introduces a new definition for "unpaved road," which includes public streets or highways not paved with asphalt, concrete, brick, or stone, and specifies that such roads may be constructed of dirt, gravel, or aggregate.
+Additionally, the bill modifies the conditions under which a person may operate an ATV on public streets and highways, allowing operation on unpaved roads by residents with valid driver's licenses or nonresidents exempt from licensing requirements.

-Furthermore, the bill modifies the provisions for individuals with serious walking disabilities, permitting them to operate ATVs on unpaved roads and other specified areas.
-The language changes include replacing "nonhard-surfaced" with "unpaved" in the context of where these individuals can operate their vehicles.
-Overall, the bill aims to clarify and expand the legal framework governing ATV use on various types of roads while ensuring safety and accessibility for individuals with disabilities.
+Furthermore, the bill updates provisions for individuals with serious walking disabilities, permitting them to operate ATVs on unpaved roads and other specified areas.
+The language changes include the replacement of "nonhard-surfaced" with "unpaved" in the context of where these individuals can operate their vehicles.
+Overall, the bill aims to clarify and expand the legal framework governing ATV operation, enhancing accessibility for users while ensuring safety and compliance with licensing regulations.

 SB 261: 27-21-102, 27-21-106(a)